aranega/iguala/README.md

 * `bar>foo>*` means "`bar` then `foo` then all the children recursively"
 * `*>foo` means "all the children recursively then `foo`" (if `foo` exists for each object)
 * `child*>name` means "follow `child` recursively and get `name` each time"
+* `!parent*` means "follow all the direct relationship from object to object recursively, but excluding `parent` each time
 * ...

 ### Wildcards/variables